-Bedding planes at Site U1592 mostly exhibited horizontal to subhorizontal dips throughout the core.
-The bedding dip in Lithostratigraphic Unit III (median dip = $7.0^{\circ}$ ) was greater than that in Unit II (median dip = $4.5^{\circ}$ ).
-The dip increased again from Unit II to Subunits Ib-Ic ( $4.5^{\circ}-7.0^{\circ}$ ).
+Bedding planes at Site U1592 mostly exhibit horizontal to subhorizontal dips throughout the core.
+The bedding dip in Unit III (median dip = 7.0°) is greater than that in Unit II (median dip = 4.5°).
+The dip increases again from Unit II to Subunits Ib-Ic ($4.5^{\circ}-7.0^{\circ}$).
 One possibility is that the occurrence of volcanism triggered slumps in Subunits Ib-Ic and thus increased the median dip.
-A slump deposit was identified at the upper part (31-38 mbsf) of Lithostratigraphic Unit I. A large population of normal faults and deformation bands occurred in the interval 300-350 mbsf, just above a ~50 m recovery gap from which a small amount of pumice was recovered.
+A slump deposit was identified at the upper part (31-38 mbsf) of Unit I. A large population of normal faults and deformation bands occurs in the interval 300-350 mbsf, just above an ~50 m recovery gap from which a small amount of pumice was recovered.

-Site U1592 recovered Holocene to Early Pleistocene sediments (0 to ~0.91 Ma).
-Reworking of microfossils sourced from Pleistocene-Early Cretaceous sediments was observed throughout the entire cored interval, and reworked Eocene benthic foraminifera constituted a substantial bioclastic component of Lithostratigraphic Unit IV.
+Site U1592 recovered Holocene to Early Pleistocene sediments.
+Reworking of microfossils sourced from Pleistocene-Early Cretaceous sediments was observed throughout the entire cored interval, and reworked Eocene larger benthic foraminifera constitute a substantial bioclastic component of Unit IV.
 Seven nannofossil biostratigraphic datums were recognized at Site U1592, representing a continuous Middle to Late Pleistocene sedimentary sequence.
-Foraminiferal faunas were sufficiently common to divide the Pleistocene into six Mediterranean planktonic foraminiferal biostratigraphic zones (Figure F6):
+Foraminiferal faunas are sufficiently common to divide the Pleistocene into six Mediterranean planktonic foraminiferal biostratigraphic zones: MPIe2b, MPIe2a, MPIe1c, MPIe1b, MPIe1a, and MPI6b.